 Operating a retirement village is, by its very nature a time and management intensive activity, with each village typically having a dedicated operator or manager.
 The operator can be:

 - The actual owner of the village

 - a third party or associate of the village owner, appointed by the owner and/or original developer of the village, to manage and administer the village on their behalf

-Unfortunately, Retirement Villages are the responsibility of the States and Territories and therefore we have a situation where each State and Territory has enacted their own specific retirement village legislation that defines a "retirement village" for the purposes of their legislation and different rules and definitions can apply when it comes to the relationship between retirement village managers and and their residents in different parts of the country.
+Unfortunately, Retirement Villages are the responsibility of the States and Territories and therefore each State and Territory has enacted their own specific retirement village legislation that defines a "retirement village" for the purposes of their legislation and different rules and definitions can apply when it comes to the relationship between retirement village managers and and their residents in different parts of Australia.

-In contrast, Aged Care is a Federal responsibility and there is a consistent set of rules in place across Australia when an individual moves into an Aged Care (Nursing) home.
-This is the main reason why, other than avoiding a lot of complexity, that this website does not focus significantly on legal matters and suggests that you seek professional advice before committing to any retirement village.
-Documentation can be extraordinarily complex sometimes, excessively so in our opinion.
+In contrast, Aged Care is a Federal responsibility and there is a consistent set of rules in place across Australia when an individual moves into an Aged Care residential accommodation (Nursing) home.
+This is the main reason why, other than avoiding considerable complexity, that this website does not focus significantly on legal matters and suggests that you seek professional advice before committing to any retirement village.
+Documentation can be extraordinarily complex sometimes, often excessively so in our opinion.

 Note that there are situations where no capital payment is required for entry into a village - these villages operate on a pure rental basis and are becoming more common, in line with approaches in Europe and North America.